deval-shah/enterprise-search/README.md

 - `--qa_csv_path`: The path to the QA CSV file containing your evaluation dataset.
 - `--save`: A flag that, when used, instructs the script to save the evaluation results to a file.

 The script will process each question in the CSV file, perform a query against the indexed documents, and evaluate the responses using the specified metrics.

+You can replace the dataset with your documents and relevant Q/A pairs.

 Results will be logged and, if the `--save` flag is used, saved to a JSON file in the `./results` directory with a timestamped filename.

 ## Troubleshooting

 - **Qdrant/Redis Connection Issues**: Ensure that Qdrant and Redis are running and accessible at the URLs and ports specified in `config.yml`.
 - **Dependency Errors**: Make sure all Python dependencies are installed correctly as per `requirements.txt`.
-- **Configuration Errors**: Verify that all paths and configurations in `config.yml` are correct and point to the right resources.
+- **Configuration Errors**: Verify that all paths and configurations in `config.yml` and `eval_metrics_config.yml` are correct and point to the right resources.

 ## Release Notes

+Version 1.0.1 - 19/03/2024
 - Added RAG Evaluation support over a knowledge Q/A dataset.
 - Restructured code for easy maintainance.
+- Versioning and Release Notes Standardization
+- Bug Fixes and Improvements